shawnmssu/migrate/README.md

   - Create UHost By the private ip and UHost Config (Default: Shared Outstanding UHost).
   - Waiting for UHost Running.
   - Repeat the previous step.
-  - [Option] use the `dry-run` flag to validate UHost Config and Cube config.
+  - [Option/Recommend] use the `dry-run` flag to validate UHost Config and Cube config.
     - if set true which means that only try to create one temporary UHost with "Dynamic" `charge_type` to validate `uhost_config`, waiting for UHost running and then delete it.
     - for example:`migrate private-ip --conf xxx --dry-run`